Here, I look at what animal husbandry means for backyard flocks and 5 simple things you can do now to keep yours safe from infections.

 A dog crate placed inside an outbuilding or garage works well for one or two hens.
 Make sure you only buy as many as you can safely accommodate for that period.

-For more than that, I use a puppy playpen like this one.
-It doubles as a brooder when I'm hatching new chicks.
+For more than that, I use a puppy playpen, which doubles as a DIY brooder box when I'm hatching new chicks.
 I have the taller one to prevent either hens or chicks flying out, without having to put a top on it.

 Here it is, doubling as a chick brooder in a short video I made.